Private Investigator (TV series)

-Private Investigator (P.I.) was an Indian crime fiction-detective TV series which aired on Star Plus on Sunday evening.
+Private Investigator (P.I.) is an Indian crime drama television series that aired on Star Plus on Sunday evening.
 It was produced by Fremantle Media India Productions.
 It starred Mrinal Dutt as Raffe Roy Choudhary in the main lead.

 Overview

-The main character, Raffe Roy Choudhary, was a 21-year old first-year Criminology student and was extremely enthusiastic towards the happenings and crimes around him and wanted to help solve these criminal cases.
-He helped the police Inspector Tiwari in several crime cases.
-His natural instincts and sharp problem-solving skills helped to solve crime cases.
+The main character, Raffe Roy Choudhary, is a 21-year old first-year Criminology student and was extremely enthusiastic towards the happenings and crimes around him and wanted to help solve these criminal cases.
+He helps the police inspector Tiwari in several crime cases.
+His natural instincts and sharp problem-solving skills help to solve crime cases.